Get Online Week 2013

 This impending e-skills gap and mismatch between the skills available and the needs of the ICT labour market has already created a shortage in the ICT workforce in Europe, and, depending on the scenario to become a reality, up to 860.000 vacancies could remain unfilled by 2015.

-That’s why the campaign wants to encourage young people and especially young women to take up a career in ICT, so to help reduce the mismatch & shortage in skills, and hence unemployment in general.
+That is why the campaign wanted to encourage young people and especially young women to take up a career in ICT, so to help reduce the mismatch & shortage in skills, and hence unemployment in general.

-For this part of the campaign, the participating networks will work around the theme “My eSkills Portfolio” with activities around:
+For this part of the campaign, the participating networks worked around the theme “My eSkills Portfolio” with activities around:

 Engaging new onliners

-The campaign will also bring together young and older people in exciting intergenerational learning activities.
+The campaign also brought together young and older people in exciting intergenerational learning activities.

 Because in many European countries digital inclusion is still extremely important, and the campaign keeps aiming to engage new internet users online.

-For this part of the campaign, the participating networks will work around the theme of “My Online Journey” with activities around:
+For this part of the campaign, the participating networks worked around the theme of “My Online Journey” with activities around:

 - Introduction to internet & digital skills for first time users and beginners (through youth online, intergenerational learning (Internet Buttons), children online)